JordanSpencerWu/old-website/_posts/book/2016/2016-09-17-introduction-to-algorithms.md

 ##### Elementary Data Structures

+> In this chapter, we examine the representation of dynamic sets by simple data structures that use pointers.

 <div class="collection">
   {% for post in site.categories.introduction-to-algorithms-elementary-data-structures reversed %}
     <a href="{{ post.url | prepend: site.baseurl }}"  class="collection-item">{{ post.title }}</a>